dstuck/patchwork/Docs/ProjectPlan.md

     - If you have high coverage throughout the game you are a loser
     - If you use the high-multiplier, low accuracy path you are clueless and get promoted to middle management
     - If you do the minimum amount to get by, you get promoted to upper management as a sociopath
+- What if the meta game is about taking down a set of CEOs whose companies you're working for
+    - You'd need some tangential mechanical way to make progress like maybe get enough high combos or intentially tanking at a particular point
+    - This could reduce the possible CEOs for future runs
+    - Maybe if you "beat" a level by making the company profitable your character becomes a CEO for a future run?
+Or maybe you're just laid off all the same
+    - What if there's a "shadows of mordor" vibe where you make CEOs more powerful or weak based on your performance and instead of making each run a high score attempt, you're intentionally trying to set up things to change power dynamics?

 ## Todos (followups from previous versions)
 - [ ] Add bomb tiles